 If needed, I rough in key level, letoff, drop, backchecking, and springs – this does not take long.
 I then fully regulate three contiguous notes (two naturals with a sharp in between) to consider what’s there.
 Invariably, details emerge.
 Among other things, I check downweight and upweight and with this information decide what in the action parts, materials, and setup can be kept and what must be changed.
 The working specs for this regulation are now in place.

 Next, I prep parts, including filing hammers, repinning centers (principally shank and rep lever), and making parts vertical.
 Then I square, space, and level keys, rough in hammerline, letoff, and drop (as needed), set dip to specs, do backchecks, springs, rep lever heights (winking), jack positions, hammerline, letoff, drop, and finally aftertouch (by refining dip) - in this order.
 All this is done on the bench.
 Now, weighoff and a quick regulation touch-up.
 Then, back to the piano for string-to-hammer fit, dampers, pedals, tuning, and voicing.

 There are many steps if you do them all.
 But I go out to the bench just once, the regulating there goes really fast, and back in the piano, the work fits.
 String leveling and mating proceed in one operation.
 Dampers regulate well to the well-leveled strings.
 And the action is balanced and extremely consistent.
-But weighoff is the feature that assures results will exceed expectation, the key to best perceived value and happy customers.
+But weighoff is the feature that assures results will exceed expectations, the key to best perceived value and happy customers.